 Disease control with endophytic bacteria.
 The severity of Pierce's disease is reduced when DSF-producing bacteria such as rpfF-expressing E. coli and E. herbicola and certain Xanthomonas strains are co-inoculated with Xf into grape.
 Importantly, the control of disease by DSF-producing bacteria was associated with their ability to produce DSF since strains that were blocked in ability to produce DSF were greatly reduced in their ability to suppress disease, indicating that elevated DSF in the plants was the cause of disease suppression.
 We have been successful in producing large quantities of DSF in endophytes such as Erwinia herbicola and also in lab strains of E. coli.
 Unfortunately, these bacterial strains do not move within grape after inoculation, thereby restricting their ability to interact with Xf except at sires of co-inoculation.
 Presumably to achieve control of Pierce's disease by endophytic bacteria where Xf might be inoculated at any point in the plant by insect vectors it will be important to utilize endophytic bacteria that can colonize much of the plant in order that DSF be present at all locations within the plant.
 Naturally-occurring endophytic bacteria that produced the DSF sensed by Xf and which might move extensively within the plant would presumably be particularly effective as such biological control agents, but until now it was impossible to identify such strains.
-We recently were able to transform a putative efficient endophyte of plants, Rizobium etili G12 with both the Xcc and Xf rpfF (DSF biosynthetic gene) and have obtained some production of DSF in this strain.
+We were able to transform a putative efficient endophyte of plants, Rizobium etili G12 with both the Xcc and Xf rpfF (DSF biosynthetic gene) and have obtained some production of DSF in this strain.
 This DSF-producing endophyte has been inoculated into grape to determine both its ability to move and multiply within grape as well as its ability to interfere with the disease process.
-The R. etli strain G12 was found to move within grape tissue after inoculation into either the stem or the leaves.
+The R. etli strain G12 was found to move within grape tissue after inoculation into either the stem or the leaves (Figures 13 and 14).
 When measured 4 weeks after inoculation by puncture inoculation into one site in the stem measurable populations of R. etli were seen as far as 50 cm away from the point of inoculation.
 While the population size away from the point of inoculation were relatively low in this short time interval since inoculation, this strain clearly has the ability to move within grape.
 The evidence we have obtained so far, however, suggests that this bacterium moves relatively slowly in grape, and thus such a strain would have to be inoculated into grape substantially in advance of the pathogen in order to achieve high levels of disease control.
-In addition, the DSF-producing R, etli strain is recombinant, and hence may face regulatory scrutiny before it might be used in production viticulture.
-For that reason we have initiated a study of naturally-occurring bacterial endophytes for their ability to produce DSF.
-This objective was possible since much effort devoted in the last two years has resulted in the development of better biosensors for the DSF produced by Xf (C14-cis and related molecules) (discussed below).
-We now have several highly sensitive assays for Xf DSF.
-The DSF produced by Xcc and that made by Xf are slightly different and the Xccbased biosensor for DSF is MUCH more responsive to the Xcc DSF than to the C14-cis produced by Xf; while the Xcc-biosensor can detect as little as about 100 nM of Xcc DSF it can detect C14-cis only in concentrations above about 1 mM.
-We thus previously could not easily the production of molecules in bacterial endophytes that were similar to the DSF made by Xf.
-Our new biosensor, however has allowed us to screen large numbers of bacteria for Xf DSF production.